Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 14 April 2025 00.23.22 UTC
+- WIB: Senin, 14 April 2025 01.32.40 UTC
-- WITA: Senin, 14 April 2025 01.23.22 UTC
+- WITA: Senin, 14 April 2025 02.32.40 UTC
-- WIT: Senin, 14 April 2025 02.23.22 UTC
+- WIT: Senin, 14 April 2025 03.32.40 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: motivational
+Kategori: nature